 Corrugated: A texture on the surface of pottery that resembles corrugated cardboard

 Fire cloud: An irregular marking on the exterior of pottery, usually resulting from burning fuel coming in direct contact with the vessel during firing

-Firing: The final step in the pottery-making process where the potter literally bakes the piece to harden it.
+Firing: For many, the final step in the pottery-making process where the potter literally bakes the piece to harden it.
+Some sgraffito artists prefer to fire their pieces first and do their artistry after.
 Modern Pueblo pottery is generally fired for beauty rather than endurance.
 Water will mar the surface and, if allowed to stand in an unprotected vessel of this type, may actually crumble it.
 To use as a container for flowers, etc, insert a glass container to hold the water.
 The only Puebloan pottery that might have a seal good enough to hold water is micaceous.
 The Navajos usually seal a pot by brushing it with hot pine pitch but most Puebloan pottery has no sealer of any form on it.

 Hohokam: An ancient Native American people living in the Sonoran Desert - today's southern Arizona, northern Sonora and northwestern Chihuahua areas, along the Gila and Salt Rivers and their tributaries - during the period from 1-1450 C.E.

 Hopi: A tribe in northeastern Arizona known for distinctive "overlay" silver jewelry, pottery and Kachina carvings.
 The Hopi village of Old Oraibi may be the oldest continuously inhabited settlement in North America.

 Incising: In pottery, the scratching of lines and designs into the surface of a pot for decorating it.
 Incising can be done before and after the pot is fired.

 Jemez: A New Mexico pueblo in the Jemez Mountains known for its pottery and other arts and crafts like basket-weaving and jewelry-making.